-Our friendly reference librarians can help you with general information (such as locating full-text articles) or in-depth research questions (like how to use research databses).
+Our friendly reference librarians can help you with general information (such as locating full-text articles) or in-depth research questions (like how to use research databases).
 Stop by the Reference Desk for one-on-one help.
-You may also call or send us an email!
+You may also call, email, or chat us!

 What is Information Literacy?

 This library guide is designed to serve as a starting point to learning the basics (and essentials) of information literacy (IL).

 So what exactly is information literacy?

 Information literacy, as defined by ACRL, is "a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information".

 Basically, infomation literacy is knowing

 - when you need information